heartsucker/rust-secure-session/README.md

 Documentation is hosted at [docs.rs](https://docs.rs/secure-session/).

-## WARNING: Alpha Software
+## Beta Software

-This is very unstable right now and is in no way suitable for any sort of production use.
+This is still unstable and may not be suitable for production use.
+Use with caution.
-Use with extreme caution!

 ## Contributing